 Photo of Bobby Cann courtesy of Groupon

-On the 29th of May last year, Bobby Cann left the Groupon offices in Chicago, where he worked as an editorial-tools specialist.
+On May 29 of last year, Bobby Cann left the Groupon offices in Chicago, where he worked as an editorial-tools specialist.
 Traveling north on his bicycle, he rode up wide, sunny Larrabee Street.
 As he entered the intersection at Clybourn Avenue, a Mercedes SUV traveling more than 50 miles per hour slammed into him from behind.
 The impact threw Cann into the air.
 He landed unconscious, blood streaming out of his mouth and his left leg severed.
 Bystanders, including a registered nurse, rushed to help.
 Shortly after transport to a nearby hospital, he died.

 What makes Cann’s story notable among the 700 or so bicyclists who are hit and killed in America each year is that San Hamel faces charges in Cann’s death.
 According to a recent report by the League of American Bicyclists, barely one in five drivers who end bicyclists’ lives are charged with a crime.
 The low prosecution rate isn’t a secret and has inspired many to wonder whether plowing into a cyclist with a car is a low-risk way to commit homicide.

 The Cann case is an exception that proves the rule.
-“The criminal case is sort of about the outrageous nature of what happened,” Todd Smith, a civil attorney for Cann’s family, concedes. “[San Hamel was] driving under the influence on the city streets where things are congested, and [there was] the complete lack of breaking of any sort, the enormous impact of a car of thousands of pounds going in excess of 50 miles per hour, hitting just the human body.”
+“The criminal case is sort of about the outrageous nature of what happened,” Todd Smith, a civil attorney for Cann’s family, concedes. “[San Hamel was] driving under the influence on the city streets where things are congested, and [there was] the complete lack of braking of any sort, the enormous impact of a car of thousands of pounds going in excess of 50 miles per hour, hitting just the human body.”
 San Hamel’s blood alcohol level was 0.127 at the time of the crash.

 Photo via Flickr user rick